cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return encoded_group_commitment
 ~~~

-The following function is used to extract participant identifiers from a commitment
+The following function is used to extract identifiers from a commitment list.
-list.

 ~~~
   Inputs:
   - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...],
-    a list of commitments issued by each participant, where each element in the list indicates the participant identifier i and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
-This list MUST be sorted in ascending order by participant identifier.
+    a list of commitments issued by each participant, where each element in the list indicates a NonZeroScalar identifier i and two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+This list MUST be sorted in ascending order by identifier.

-  Outputs: A list of participant identifiers
+  Outputs: A list of identifiers

 def participants_from_commitment_list(commitment_list):
   identifiers = []